eduMFA/eduMFA/doc/faq/creating-users.rst

-How can I create users in the privacyIDEA Web UI?
+How can I create users in the eduMFA Web UI?
 -------------------------------------------------

 .. index:: Creating Users

-So you installed privacyIDEA and want to enroll tokens to the users and are wondering how to create users.
+So you installed eduMFA and want to enroll tokens to the users and are wondering how to create users.

-privacyIDEA can read users from different existing sources like LDAP, SQL, flat files and SCIM.
+eduMFA can read users from different existing sources like LDAP, SQL, flat files and SCIM.

 You very much likely already have an application (like your VPN or a Web